Duchess-D-Omadeli/PortfolioProjects/African Foods Python Project/README.md

 Examining the number of sales of each product provides an indepth knowledge into the buying pattern of consumers in ghana.
 The analysis includes all the products listed in evaluaation 1 above.

-The product that generated the mosst sales was
+The produce that generated the most sales was Maize with a total of 2,736 sales and a close second was Yam with 2496 sales.